Computing all identifiable functions of parameters for ODE models: Introduction

-A theoretical basis for this work is differential algebra.
+\item We show in Theorem~\ref{thm:me} that the coefficients of the input-output equations are generators of the field of functions identifiable \emph{from multiple experiments} (with generically different inputs and initial conditions among the experiments~\cite{GenSSI2}), thus answering~\ref{q:multiple}.
+To the best of our knowledge, this natural interpretation of the coefficients of the input-output equations has not been known before despite the popularity of this method.
+Furthermore, we use this to derive the first upper bound for the number of such experiments, which can be used further for experimental design (e.g., for protocols such as~\cite[Section~7]{FN09}).
+The multi-experiment setup is natural, for example, for models involving constant inputs~\cite{VECB}. \end{itemize}

+The theoretical basis for this work uses differential algebra and commutative algebra.
+We employ characteristic sets, a tool from computational algebra.
+The key difference with the prior algorithms based on characteristic sets is that we provide a mathematically sound way to treat a typically ignored case in which the solvability condition is not satisfied.
+To achieve this, we analyze the Wronskians of the monomials of characteristic sets using methods from linear algebra.
 Our results are informed by model theory in the sense of mathematical logic, though this does not appear explicitly in our presentation.
-We will return to this connection in a follow-up work.
-Additional related results on identifiability using input-output equation and differential algebra include \cite{JNB2019, Saccomani2003,Meshkat14res,Meshkat18,DAISY,DAISY_IFAC,DAISY_MED,COMBOS,MRS2016}.
+We elaborate on this connection in a follow-up work~\cite{second_paper}.
+Additional related results on identifiability using input-output equations and differential algebra include \cite{JNB2019, Saccomani2003,Meshkat14res,Meshkat18,DAISY,DAISY_IFAC,DAISY_MED,COMBOS,MRS2016,intdiff}.

 The rest of the paper is organized as follows.
 Section~\ref{sec:prelim} contains definitions and notation that we use.
-In Section~\ref{sec:ce}, we give our algorithm for computing the generators of the field of identifiable functions.
-Section~\ref{sec:me} is devoted to multi-experimental identifiability.
-We illustrate our methods on two examples in Section~\ref{sec:examples}.
+In Section~\ref{sec:ce}, we give our algorithm for computing the generators of the field of identifiable functions, which is based on the theory we present in this section as well.
+Section~\ref{sec:me} is on theory for multi-experimental identifiability.
+We illustrate our methods with examples in Section~\ref{sec:examples}.
+We prove our main results in~\ref{sec:pfs}.
+In the other remaining appendices, we present and prove correctness of two algorithms that are used in our main algorithmic contributions and also provide a mathematical discussion, illustrated with examples, on our main theorems.